-Midway through his second act, after the illusionist and historian of magic Ricky Jay has produced a stunning collection of tricks, an audience member couldn’t take it anymore: After the applause died, she bellowed: “How’d you do that?”
-Jay smiled and sallied forth, meticulously detailing an 1851 dinner party in Vienna that featured one of Jay's idols doing a disappearing/reappearing act with his wife’s teeth.
+Midway through his second act, after illusionist and historian of magic Ricky Jay has produced a stunning collection of tricks, an audience member couldn’t take it anymore: After the applause died, she bellowed: “How’d you do that?”
+Jay smiled and sallied forth, detailing an 1851 dinner party in Vienna that featured one of his idols doing a disappearing/reappearing act with his wife’s teeth.
 Everyone in the house wanted to ask that question, and Jay deflected it with a dose of trivia and the trivial.
 It’s the balancing act that gives “Ricky Jay and His 52 Assistants,” a hit wherever it has played over the last dozen years or so, a distinct timelessness.

 A decade after this one-hander made its L.A. debut, Jay’s mastery of a deck of cards is undiminished, and his stories of gamblers, card cheats and centuries-old parlor tricks brim with depth, charm and humor.

 Jay assembled years of study into this parlor piece when it debuted Off Broadway and became an instant smash.
 Half of “52” is the oral version of the books his scholarship has yielded; the other half is the tricks, the card control, false dealing and, ultimately, the use of a playing card as a weapon.

 His stories, full of characters with grandiose names of the 18th and 19th centuries, hailing from Austria, Wichita, Italy and New York, set up the card stunts.

 He begins by doing an effect — separating the queens from the hoi polloi cards — in the styles of flashy American in the ’80s, a European and a turn-of-the-century dealer; enticing as it is, this is child’s play compared to what follows.